 You can switch between these two views using this toggle in the upper-right corner of the page.

-The Gateways page lists all on-premises data gateway clusters installed on the tenant.
+The Data page lists all on-premises data gateway clusters installed.
 In addition, you can review the following information about these clusters:

 - Gateways: The number of gateway members in the gateway cluster.

-Select the People icon () next to the gateway cluster name to see the list of gateway admins.
-Add or remove gateway admins in the Manage Administrators page.
+Select a gateway cluster and then select Manage users to see the list of gateway users.
+Add or remove gateway admins on the Manage users page.

 For personal gateways, this would show the owner of the personal gateway and cannot be changed due to the security scope of personal gateways.

 For on-premises data gateways in standard mode, users can be added in any of the following three categories:

 - Power BI: Administrators have full control of the gateway, including adding other admins, creating data sources, managing data source users, and deleting the gateway.

 - Power Apps and Power Automate: Administrators have full control of the gateway, including adding other admins, creating connections, additionally sharing gateways in Can use and Can use + share permission levels and deleting the gateway.